Driver Of Truck Found With 39 Bodies In U.K. Is Charged With Manslaughter

 The driver of a refrigerated truck container that was found to contain the bodies of 39 migrants in southeastern England last week is set to appear in court on Monday to face charges of manslaughter, trafficking and money laundering.

-Maurice Robinson, 25, of Craigavon, Northern Ireland, was arrested last week when the bodies were first discovered in Grays, Essex.
+Maurice Robinson, 25, of Craigavon, Northern Ireland, was arrested last week when the bodies were first discovered in Grays, England.
 He was charged on Saturday.

 Essex lorry deaths: Man due in court over 39 deaths https://t.co/XBfKvcgXpi— BBC News (UK) (@BBCNews) October 28, 2019